odoo/documentation/content/administration/upgrade.rst

     - Are your reports (Invoice, Sales Order, etc.) correctly generated ?
     - Are your website pages working correctly ?
     - Are you able to create and modify records ?
 (Sales order, invoices, purchases, users, contacts, companies, etc ... )
+    - Is there any issues with your mail templates ?
+    - Are your search filters still present ?
+    - Can you export your data ?

 It is strongly receommend to test as many of your business flows as possible to ensure that they are working properly and to get more familiar with the new version of Odoo.